Subscribe to blog updates via email »

 Now this “souvenir” edition would also sell for a little more profit.
 I figured that having a more expensive option available would also provide a psychological “price anchor” that would make the other editions look more affordable as well.
 These factors were just gravy, though – not main motivations.

-IngramSpark hardcover options: digital cloth, case laminate, & jacketed case laminate
+IngramSpark hardcover options: digital cloth, case laminate, & jacketed case laminate (and now, case laminate with dust jacket)

 As you can see on IngramSpark’s calculator, there are a number of options for your hardcover – including trim size and paper type.
 But the big question for my hardcover was: case laminate or digital cloth?